 8. Lockdown banana bread tastes better with chocolate in

 So if you’ve not made at least five banana loaves in lockdown, I think you may have actually been doing it wrong?
 I blame starting up a weekly fruit and veg box subscription during lockdown on a “I must support local businesses” type of whim, then ending up with seemingly endless bloody bananas.
 But one thing I have learned is that adding 100g of chocolate chips to your banana bread mixture makes it taste WAY better.
 Chuck in 100g of peanut butter too and it’ll blow your mind.
+Alcohol was put away.
+Coffee was opened.
+And we just recently bought a nice espresso machine like this, and this banana bread tastes great with a cup of coffee.
 Obviously it has absolutely nothing to do with my excess weight gain.
 Certainly not.

 9. My family needs to get out and about